Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: Introduction

-In the last thirty years, the search for the axion has been basically developed following three different detection techniques, depending on the source of these particles and their expected mass.
-Two of them, based on the inverse Primakoff effect \cite{Primakoff1951}, the so called helioscopes and haloscopes, where proposed by Sikivie \cite{Sikivie1983} in the middle 80s.
-The other one, known as Light Shining through Walls (LSW), consists of a laboratory production + detection scheme and is based on both direct and inverse Primakoff effects.
-In this way, photons from a laser are coupled to axions in a generation Fabry-Perot cavity and those axions are coupled to photons in a detection cavity, both cavities separated by an optical barrier.\\
+In the last thirty years, the search {based on axion--photon coupling} has been developed following three different detection techniques, depending on the sources of these particles and their expected masses.
+Two of them, based on the inverse Primakoff \mbox{effect \cite{Primakoff1951}}, the so called axion helioscopes and haloscopes, were proposed by Sikivie \cite{Sikivie1983} in the mid-80s.
+The other one, known as Light Shining through Walls (LSW) {\cite{VanBibber(1987),Fukuda(1996),Sikivie(2007)}} is based on both direct and inverse Primakoff effects. {Helioscopes and haloscopes detect axions from external sources (the sun or relic axions), whereas LSW generates axions by itself.}

+{The LSW uses two Fabry--Perot cavities separated by an optical barrier.
+Axions are generated in the first cavity and detected in the second.
+Both generation and detection are through the coupling between photons and axions.}

 Helioscope experiments look for axions produced in the Sun through the Primakoff effect from plasma photons in the solar inner layers.
-After initial experiments at Brookhaven National Laboratory (BNL) in 1992 \cite{Lazarus1992} and in Japan in the SUMICO experiment \cite{Inoue2002,Moriyama1998,Inoue2008}, the third-generation CAST experiment at CERN has obtained the best results in this kind of detection up to now, with limits for axion-photon coupling $<6.6\cdot10^{-11}$ ${\rm GeV}^{-1}$ in the mass range $<0.02$ eV \cite{CAST:2017uph} , and $<2.3\cdot10^{-10}$ ${\rm GeV}^{-1}$ for 0.02 eV < $m_a$ < 0.64 eV \cite{Arik2011}.
-The future in the solar axion search will be starred by IAXO \cite{Armengaud2019}.\\
+After initial experiments at Brookhaven National Laboratory (BNL) in 1992 \cite{Lazarus1992} and in Japan in the SUMICO experiment \cite{Inoue2002,Moriyama1998,Inoue2008}, the third-generation CAST experiment at CERN obtained the best results in this kind of detection up to now, with limits for axion--photon coupling <$6.6\times10^{-11}$ ${\rm GeV}^{-1}$ in the mass range <0.02 eV \cite{CAST:2017uph} , and <$2.3\times10^{-10}$ ${\rm GeV}^{-1}$ for 0.02 eV < $m_a$ < 0.64 eV \cite{Arik2011}.
+The future of solar axion searching will star IAXO \cite{Armengaud2019}.